 A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at FVPL, transaction costs that are directly attributable to its acquisition or issue.
 A trade receivable without a significant financing component is initially measured at transaction price.
 The fair value of a financial asset on initial recognition is generally its transaction price.
-If the Bank determines that the fair value, adjusted to defer the difference between the fair value on initial recognition and the transaction price.
-Subsequently, that difference is recognized in profit and loss account on an appropriate basis over the life of the asset but no later than when the valuation is wholly supported by observable market data, or the transaction is closed out .
+If the Bank determines that the fair value on initial recognition differs from the transaction price then the financial instrument is initially measured at fair value, adjusted to defer the difference between the fair value on initial recognition and the transaction price.
+Subsequently, that difference is recognized in profit and loss account on an appropriate basis over the life of the asset but no later than when the valuation is wholly supported by observable market data, or the transaction is closed out.
 Islamic financing and related assets other than staff financing and Temporary Economic Refinance Facility (TERF) are initially measured at transaction price i.e., the amount of financing disbursed at disbursement date.